Today’s topic: Denver Restaurant Service Charge lawsuit.

 CCG denies wrongdoing.
 According to Moneywise, they mentioned that the service fee is clearly labeled as a “service fee” on guest checks, separate from voluntary tips.

 Additionally, they state that their menu and checks include disclosures that the 20% service fee will be distributed among staff.
 Managers are part of “staff” in CCG’s view.
-Thus, Denverite reports, manager pay from service charges is defended as lawful.
+Thus, Denverite reports, manager pay from service charges is lawful.

 Apart from that, they also assert that they have never misappropriated tips and that any service fee funds are distributed appropriately.
-CCG disputes the claim that 30 % of the service fee goes to management.
-As per what CBS has reported, the company has said that, in fact, the portion going to management is much lower (around 10 %) at certain restaurants.
+CCG disputes the claim that 30% of the service fee goes to management.
+As per what CBS has reported, the company has said that, in fact, the portion going to management is much lower (around 10%) at certain restaurants.

 What Are The Potential Outcomes Of The Denver Restaurant Service Charge Lawsuit?